cartoon-raccoon/oyster/docs/expansions.md

 $ echo $hello
 howdy pardner
 ```
+The shell can detect variables in the middle of words.
+It reads from the `$` all the way up to the next character that is not alphanumeric, and treats that as the name of the variable.

+Arrays can also be expanded to a list of strings using the `@` notation.
+However, this cannot be detected in the middle of a word; a word has to start with it for it to be detected.

 After variables are expanded, they are automatically treated as a string by the shell.
 To operate on variables as their native type, the operation needs to be enclosed in a square bracket.
 See below.

 See [Functions and Variables](functions.md) for more information on variables.